• Skip to primary navigation

 Trimming

-- From here, the lemons are shelf stable and can be held in the refrigerator, or water-bath canned in their brine if you used brine.
+• From here, the lemons are shelf stable and can be held in the refrigerator, or water-bath canned in their brine if you used brine.
 Canning in brine will also tenderize the rind, which is a nice bonus.
-Do not can lemons in their juice, which could become bitter-save that for another fresh purpose like salad dressing.
+Water-bath canning lemons in their juice, can become slightly bitter, but you can cover them with oil in the fridge as well.

 Tenderizing the rind